unlight/gulp-cssimport/readme.md

 @import "b.css";
 ```
 If you will do `gulp.src("*.css")` gulp will read `a.css` and `b.css`,
 and plugin also will try to read these files.
-It is double job.
+It is extra job.
 Do instead: `gulp.src("main.css")`

 **Use filter option:**